-On Wednesday, reluctantly and tearfully we sent Mike and Cara on to Paris, since timed Eurostar tickets can’t be changed, and their Delta return flight left from Paris, where Mike had hoped to show his wife where he once lived.
+On Wednesday, reluctantly and tearfully we sent Mike and Cara on to Paris, since timed Eurostar tickets can’t be changed, and their Delta return flight left from Paris, where Mike had hoped to show his wife where he once lived, learning French.
 Airports closed: we hoped when flights resumed they’d be on the first flights to the US.
 Mike walked to work as usual, where only “essential” personnel were required.
-(I recalled Charleston hurricane alerts, when the Navy men left us women home with babies, a bathtub full of water, and taped windows, and headed for their ships.)
-I watched television.
+(I recalled Charleston hurricane alerts, when our Navy men left us women home with babies, a bathtub full of water, and taped windows; they headed for their ships and planes.)
+I watched more television.
 One of Mike’s Annapolis classmates, Adm.
-Flagg, was lost in one of the attacked planes with his wife, as was one of his former California co-workers.
+Flagg, was lost in one of the planes with his wife, as was one of his former California co-workers.

 The queen interrupted her Balmoral holiday for a special service at St. Paul’s with her ministers, to which the public was invited.
-Phillip read from St. Paul, the American ambassador read, and the Archbishop of Canterbury preached, ending his homily with the vision of the Statue of Liberty still standing in the sunshine as billowing clouds of smoke and dust blackened the skies behind her.
-She stays an inspiration of promise to all.
+Phillip read from St. Paul, the American ambassador read, and the Archbishop of Canterbury preached, ending his homily with a vision of the Statue of Liberty still a beacon in the sunshine as billowing clouds of smoke and dust blackened skies behind her.
+She offers promise to all.
 I think I will never forget that.
-We arrived about 45 minutes early for the noon service, hoping to get inside, but were poured into the sunny streets with tens of thousands of others, tightly packed almost as soon as we climbed from the tube stop.
-The service was piped out to us on large curbside speakers, and the first hymn was The Star Spangled Banner.
+We arrived about 45 minutes early for the noon service, hoping to get inside, but froom the tube stop were poured into the sunny streets with tens of thousands of others, tightly packed.
+The service was piped out on large curbside speakers, and the first hymn was The Star Spangled Banner.
 That anthem is always moving at home but abroad in those circumstances it jarred like being hit with a bolt!
 Ahead of us, someone gently waved a large American flag on a wooden pole as everyone sang heartily.
 The final hymn, before God Save the Queen, was The Battle Hymn of the Republic.
 Everyone sang, sharing paper programs passed out to us, the crowd.
 (Inside, the homily and readings were printed in much grander souvenir programs.)
 We craned to watch the Queen as she repeatedly stopped to chat with Americans on the church steps as she left, as did Phillip and Charles, a most unusual sight.
 (Americans are easy to spot: they don’t bow or curtsey to the royals.
 About a half million live in the UK.)

 During the next few days, I worked three hour shifts, in all sorts of weather.
 It has gotten cold here, and jackets and scarves accompany our brollys, but I prefer being outside near the flowers at the exit, thanking people for their visit, since often they share their thoughts.
 Many have lived in or visited the US, which they relate, some recall our help in the war, and others decry the attack on civilization.
 The Texas Exes and Navy Officers’ wives had helped arrange volunteers.
 Instead of closing a week after the tragedy, the Embassy will continue to receive visitors for two more weeks, since people keep pouring in like a river.